Music of Niger: Modern Nigerien music

 Music for the purpose of entertainment has not been readily accepted by the Nigerien government, though restrictions have loosened since the death of Seyni Kountché in 1987.
 A competitive music festival called the Prix Dan Gourmou helped inspire a musical renaissance in the country, led by people like Alassane Dante.
 The Centre for Musical Training and Promotion was founded in 1990, furthering this process, using a grant from the European Development Fund.
 Musicians formed bands to seek fame both domestically and internationally, with the most successful being the group Takeda, formed by Reggae singer Adams Junior, Saâdou Bori, Fati Mariko, Mamoudou Abdousalam, Sani Aboussa, John Sofakolé, Moussa Poussy and Yacouba Moumouni.

-In the mid-1990s, internationally renowned record producer Ibrahima Sylla traveled to Niamey and ended up signing Poussy and Saadou Bori.
+In the mid-1990s, record producer Ibrahima Sylla traveled to Niamey and ended up signing Poussy and Saadou Bori.
 He has since also helped release records from Adam's Junior and from Mamar Kassey, perhaps the best-known Nigerien group outside the country, who combine traditional Songhai styles and modern jazz.

 The band Etran Finatawa ("the stars of tradition"), consisting of Tuareg and Wodaabe members, formed in 2004 at the Festival in the Desert.
 Between 2004 and 2015 Etran Finatawa toured the globe with performances in over 45 countries.